dotnet/docfx/Documentation/spec/docfx_document_schema.md

 > An instance validates if and only if the instance is in any of the sets listed for this keyword.

 ### 6.2 d-include
-The value of `d-include` MUST be a string.
-It defines the file path of the file whose content will be used as the value of current property.
+It defines whether current property is a file path, whose content SHOULD be included as the value of the property.

 ### 6.3 d-contentType
-The value of `d-contentType` MUST be a string.
 It defines how applications interpret the property.
 The values MUST be one of the following:

 | Value      | Description
 |------------|-------------